samuelaguilera/fresh-forms-for-gravity/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-Automatically exclude from cache posts (any type) or pages where the content has a Gravity Forms shortcode or block.
-WooCommerce products and ACF are supported too.
-It also deals with some issues caused by automatic JS optimizations done by some caching plugins.
+Exclude pages from cache when a Gravity Forms shortcode or block is detected.
+Also deals with issues caused by some automatic JS optimizations.

 == Description ==